eendebakpt/oapackage/paper/paper.md

 # Summary

-Orthogonal arrays, optimal designs and conference designs are important tools in the design of experiments [@Elster1995], [@Hedayat1999], [@Wu2009].
+Orthogonal arrays, optimal designs and conference designs are important tools for the design of experiments [@Elster1995], [@Hedayat1999], [@Wu2009].
 The Orthogonal Array package contains functionality to generate and analyse these types of designs.
 More specifically, the Ortogonal Array package allows the user to: